Consumer advice Business advice What we do Contact us Trading Standards Enquiries

 - Licenses - Trading Standards are also responsible for the administration and enforcement of several other licenses and registrations

-If you need advice regarding a product or service which you are not happy with, you should contact the Citizens Advice Consumer Service, which has replaced Consumer Direct.
+If you need advice regarding a product or service which you are not happy with, you should contact the Advice Direct Scotland service, which has replaced the Citizens Advice Consumer Service & Consumer Direct since 31st March 2019.

 The service operates from 9.00 am to 5.00 pm Mondays to Fridays, excluding bank holidays.
 Advisors are trained on all aspects of consumer rights and help people to take the best course of action when they have a consumer problem by giving legally correct advice.